wolfgangasdf/imap2gmail/README.md

 # How to use

-* Get the [Java JRE](http://www.oracle.com/technetwork/java/javase/downloads/index.html) >= 8u101.
-Don't forget to untick the [crapware](https://www.google.com/search?q=java+crapware) installer, and/or [disable it permanently](https://www.java.com/en/download/faq/disable_offers.xml)!
-The "JRE server" is also fine.
-OpenJDK is not tested.
-* Download the [jar](https://github.com/wolfgangasdf/imap2gmail/releases) or `wget https://github.com/wolfgangasdf/imap2gmail/releases/download/SNAPSHOT/imap2gmail.jar`
 * Generate your own GMail API keys for imap2gmail, see below.
-* Double click the jar or better run `while : ; do java -Xmx256m -XX:MaxHeapFreeRatio=10 -XX:MinHeapFreeRatio=10 -jar imap2gmail.jar ; sleep 60 ; done`.
-  * `Xmx` increases the heap space to max.
-256MB which is needed for large messages.
-  * `XX:*HeapFreeRatio=10` frees heap more often.
+* Download and extract the [zip](https://github.com/wolfgangasdf/imap2gmail/releases) or `wget https://github.com/wolfgangasdf/imap2gmail/releases/download/SNAPSHOT/imap2gmail-linux.zip`.
+It is so large because it contains a Java runtime environment.
-  * The while loop is for low-end systems, where the jvm can be killed due to out-of-memory.
-Not a good solution though.
+* Run `imap2gmail-linux/bin/imap2gmail` or `while : ; do imap2gmail-linux/bin/imap2gmail ; sleep 60 ; done` (for low-end systems, where the jvm can be killed due to out-of-memory).
-* After the first start, the settings file `imap2gmail.txt` will be created, which you have to edit.
+* After the first start, the settings file `~/imap2gmail-settings.txt` will be created, which you have to edit.
 See below.
-* On the second start, you have to give imap2gmail access to your gmail account, follow the instructions.
+* On the second start, you have to give imap2gmail access to your gmail account, follow the instructions (note: in browser, click `advanced`, then `proceed...`).
 * I run imap2gmail in a [GNU screen](https://en.wikipedia.org/wiki/GNU_Screen) that is started automatically.

 ## GMail API keys